How Artificial Intelligence is Driving Mobile App Personalization

 The Basics: What is Artificial Intelligence?

 AI possibilities are endless, but within the context of mobile, it can be embedded using chatbots or in context-aware sensors.
-Many companies are beginning to adopt artificial intelligence as one of many tools to intuitively engage and ultimately retain their users.
+Many companies have already begun to build scalable AI strategies focused on creating value for their customers.

 Users are Demanding More Personal Experiences

-The expansion of AI technology has allowed mobile users to completely reposition the value benchmark of existing user experience.
-Users are beginning to expect more in-depth and predictive mobile app performance.
+The expansion of AI technology has allowed mobile users to reposition the value benchmark of existing user experience altogether.
+Users are beginning to expect more in-depth and personalized mobile app performance.

-Sanjay Malhotra, Co-Founder and CTO of Clearbridge Mobile says, “The next set of applications will be a lot more intuitive and more interactive.
-A mobile experience has to be personalized and customized and what I see today is that it’s getting easier and easier to create those truly personalized experiences by leveraging AI and big data.”
+Co-Founder, and CTO of Clearbridge Mobile, Sanjay Malhotra points out, “The next set of applications will be a lot more intuitive and more interactive.
+The mobile experience has to be personalized and customized, and what I see today is that it’s getting easier and easier to create those truly personalized experiences by leveraging AI and big data.”

-Mobile is the ideal platform for AI applications.
-Devices are now offering a number of features to supplement AI performance.
-Smartphones are equipped with GPS tracking, as well as microphone and camera features.
-Further, Apple revealed the iPhone X, loaded with an A11 Bionic chip featuring a neural engine built for AI tasks such as Face ID’s 3D scanning.
+Smartphones are equipped with GPS tracking, as well as microphone and camera features, making mobile the ideal platform for AI applications.
+Further, Apple revealed the iPhone XS, XS Max and XR will include an A12 Bionic chip featuring a neural engine built to utilize AI hardware in previously impossible ways.
 Combining AI technology with these built-in features makes apps more relevant and personalized.
 Using AI to contextualize user behavior will make each app session more valuable than the last.

 Amazon’s Alexa is Setting New Standards

-Voice interfaces allow users to interact with apps in a seamless and intuitive way with natural everyday language.
-But, it’s more than just voice recognition users want to see more of; users are seeking a variety of utility characteristics, such as predictive messaging and context-aware computing.
+Voice interfaces allow users to interact with apps seamlessly and intuitively with natural everyday language.
+However, it’s more than just voice recognition users want to see more of; users are seeking a variety of utility characteristics, such as predictive messaging and context-aware computing.

-While Google Home is capable of answering more questions than Alexa-enabled products, Amazon has the advantage of having a lot more developers on their side.
-It’s easy for third-party developers and device manufacturers to integrate Alexa skills into a number of applications.
+Google Home shines in areas of predictive and contextual computing.
+The Google assistant is capable of answering more questions than Alexa-enabled products.
+However, Amazon has the advantage of having a lot more developers on its side.
+It’s easy for third-party developers and device manufacturers to integrate Alexa skills into many applications.

 Alexa Pushing AI to Mobile

-This has helped Alexa grow into a leading new digital platform, with the potential to become a central part of our day-to-day lives.
+Strategic partnerships have helped Alexa grow into a leading new digital platform, with the potential to become a central part of our day-to-day lives.
 This strategic move shows Amazon’s commitment to personalizing the user experience by bringing Alexa everywhere the user goes.
-We’ll begin to see more AI technology integrated within mobile apps, personalizing and streamlining the user experience.
+We’ll begin to see more AI technology integrated within mobile apps, customizing and streamlining the user experience.